 - Additional code (i.e. plug-in system).

-Extension points are declared via the XML component that declares the Java component.
+Extension points are declared via the XML component that declares the corresponding Java component.

 Here is a simple example: